- Burmese pythons are not native to Florida but have established themselves with populations that could number as many as 150,000.

 In keeping with the theme of large, terrifying snakes, you may want to direct your attention to our next article on the largest black mamba ever recorded.
 Black mambas are one of the most venomous snakes in the world and can grow over 12 feet in length and move at speeds of up to 12.5 mph.

 Native to Africa, the black mamba is actually seldom black.
 Their colors range from yellow-brown, light tan, olive, and gunmetal grey which can reflect a purple hue.
 Their open mouths, however, reveal a terrifying black cavernous void and an inky flicking black tongue.
-Black mambas will hiss loudly and spread its neck into a hood before it stands like a cobra to unleash a series of potentially deadly strikes.
+Black mambas will hiss loudly and spread their necks into a hood before it stands like a cobra to unleash a series of potentially deadly strikes.
 Whenever this snake hunts – it waits on the venom to paralyze its victim and then swallows the animal whole.

 How long is the largest black mamba?
 It’s well over 14 feet in length!
 Read the next post to discover more about one of the most feared snakes on the planet and find out just how large this deadly reptile can be!